-Table 8: HAC02 - Falls resulting in fracture or intracranial injury - Patient age complexity scores
+Table 9: HAC02 - Falls resulting in fracture or intracranial injury - Patient age complexity scores

-The above table shows that older patients are assigned a higher complexity score.
+Table 9 shows that older patients are assigned a higher complexity score.
 These calculations are repeated for each risk factor.
 The complexity scores are additive, therefore, an episode complexity score for a specific HAC is the aggregation of scores across all risk factors.